Places

 Shibuya·¥¥¥

-Hidden-entrance spot with excellent food and energy.
+Hidden-entrance spot (go to the nondescript door on the second floor) with excellent food and energy.
 Getting more tourist attention but still very good.
+Reservation is required.

 Skip It IfYou hate the idea of an 'Instagram-discovered' spot.